 While all varieties of lavender are edible, English lavender and Provence lavender are most often used for culinary purposes.

-- A small handful of freshly picked and rinsed lavender flowers or a tablespoon of dried lavender flowers
+1 small handful freshly picked and rinsed lavender flowers, or 1 tablespoon dried lavender flowers

-1 Cut the lavender flowers from the stems (no need to strip) and place in a medium bowl (a large pyrex measuring bowl works great because you can pour easily from it).
-Pour the sugar over the flowers and use your (clean) fingers to gently rub the flowers into the sugar.
+Pour the sugar over the flowers, and use your (clean) fingers to gently rub the flowers into the sugar.

-Add some thinly sliced lemons and a few lavender sprigs to the serving pitcher for presentation.
+Add some thinly sliced lemons and a few lavender sprigs to the serving pitcher for presentation if you so desire.